Secret Society of Super-Villains: Funky Business, Chapter 1: Ground Rules

 “Off!”
 Magpie said again, shoving at the snake.

 Magpie shaded her face.
 “Watch it, you fool!
 Those could have hit my face!”
-She then looked and saw him pluck a diamond from the purple velvet bed it rested.
+She then looked and saw him pluck a diamond from the purple velvet bed it rested on.
 “Hey, that’s mine!”

 “Findersss keepersss!”
 Copperhead hissed.

 Magpie lunged for him, grabbing his wrists with her red-gloved hands.
 “I saw it first!
 Hand it over — now!”
-She struggled with him before he used his strength and pushed her back.
+She struggled with him before he used his strength to push her back.
 “Hmmph!
 Some gentleman you are!”

 “We can debate thisss later,” Copperhead said.
 “Right now, thossse alarmsss are bringing the copsss.
 If we get caught, Mirror Massster will have both our headsss!”